International Business, Strategy and Innovation Academic Group

 The problems facing managers and organisations in today’s global economy are centred on the need to enhance the effectiveness of managerial practices and cross-cultural collaborations between individuals, teams and organisations that cut across different international contexts.

-The IBSI group addresses several of the most pressing needs in international business:
+Our research seeks to address several of the most pressing needs in international business:

 - How can human mobility and international knowledge spillovers be utilised for firm success?